-What do the latest housing starts numbers mean?
+What do the October housing starts numbers mean?

 October U.S. housing starts were released today by the U.S. Census Bureau and U.S. Department of Housing and Urban Development.
 Total housing starts were 1,314,000 which is an 8.5% increase over October 2018 and a 3.8% increase over September 2019.
 The year-over-year increase for 1 unit and 5+ units housing starts was 8.2% and 10.7%, respectively.

 So what do these numbers tell us about the market and the prospects for investors?
 To help answer that question, I’ve taken a closer look at the data over the past few months.

 How do we interpret October housing starts in relation to August and September?

 A mere three months ago when the August housing data was released, there were plenty of headlines touting the fact that August housing starts had reached a 12-year high.
 Just as our optimism soared, the September data came in to show a steep 28.2%, month-over-month drop in multi-family starts.
 The year-over-year numbers for multi-family starts looked much better, but still showed a decline of 5% compared to September 2018.
 Why did multi-family starts drop so steeply in September?
 Was this just an expected retreat from the peak, or a retreat that looks worse because it hit at the same time as normal seasonal slow-down?